aposipa/Fetch-Rewards-Code-Challenge/README.md

 ```

-You should now be good to go to run the server and to do that all you have to do in the terminal is enter:
+You should now be good to go to run the server and to do that, all you have to do in the terminal is enter:
 ```
 npm start
 ```